atesgoral/satisfaction/README.markdown

 Copyright (c) 2011 Ates Goral

 MIT or BSD license.
-It's really just a single function.
-You're free to do whatever you want with it.

 What
 ----
-Treading a similar territory to Promises/Futures, Satisfaction allows you to synchronize the outcome of multiple asychronous callback, and execute a function only when all callbacks are called.
+Treading a similar territory with Promises/Futures, Satisfaction allows you to synchronize the outcome of multiple asychronous callbacks, and to execute a function only when all callbacks are called.
 It handles the record keeping for you.
-The return results of the asynchronous callbacks become arguments (in the original order in which they were intercepted) for your ultimate callback.
+The return results of the asynchronous callbacks become arguments (in the original order in which the callbacks were intercepted) for the ultimate callback.

 Satisfaction is optimistic.
-It doesn't attempt to handle failures: it's still your job to do that.
+By design, it doesn't aim to handle failures.

 The Problem
 -----------